 Personal Information has the meaning given to it in the Privacy Act 1988 (Cth).

-Prescribed Requirement means any Published requirement of the Registrar that Subscribers are required to comply with.
+Prescribed Requirement means any Published requirement of the Registrar that Representatives are required to comply with.

 Priority/Settlement Notice means a notice (other than a Caveat) which prevents (subject to specified exceptions) registration or recording in the Titles Register of a Registry Instrument or other Document affecting land or an interest in land until the notice lapses or is withdrawn, removed or cancelled.